iwantmyname/blog/preview/2014-09-03-september-domain-discounts.md

 + [.ME](https://iwantmyname.com/domains/me-montenegrean-domain-name-registration-for-montenegro) - $19.90/yr (from $24.90)
 + [.IO](https://iwantmyname.com/domains/io-domain-name-registration-for-british-indian-ocean-territory) - $49.00/yr (from $59.00)

 .CO, .ME and .IO (especially for tech sites) have been consistent for some time, but .TV has been especially newsworthy of late because of the twitch.tv acquisition by Amazon.
-I've always been interested in the idea of TLDs categorizing the web, and the .TV makes perfect sense for online video portals.
+I've always been interested in the idea of TLDs categorizing the web, and .TV makes perfect sense for online video portals.

 + [.CLUB](https://iwantmyname.com/domains/dot-club) - $9.90/yr (from $19.90)
 + [.BUZZ](https://iwantmyname.com/domains/dot-buzz) - $34.90/yr (from $49.00)